orthopteroid/gewellt-eight/README.md

 # gewellt-eight

-'Gewellt' meaning 'wrinkly'... this code uses a genetic algorithim to optimize coverage of eight triangles onto a font glyph.
-The glyph is drawn onto an opengl texture which is then drawn onto a back buffer along with the candidate coverage triangles.
-Alpha blending is used to determine coefficients for the objective function; a kind of poor-man's opencl.
-This approach creates 'wrinkly' but compact glyphs - about 56 bytes for an scalable opengl glyph.
+'Gewellt' meaning 'wrinkly'... this code uses a genetic algorithim to optimize coverage of eight triangles onto a freetype-rendered font glyph using very basic OpenGL.
+The approach creates scalable and compact glyphs, though a bit 'wrinkly'.
+Eight triangles are used, hence the name.

-The genetic algorithm switches the weights on the objective function coefficients according to a simple schedule.
-Combined with some unique operators (like position adjustment) this appears to simulate an annealing or relaxation method.
+A freetype glyph-texture is drawn onto a back buffer along with alpha-blended candidate coverage triangles.
+The resulting render buffer is color-sampled to measure metrics of triangle coverage.
+These metrics are then used in the objective function to control breeding selection.
+As processing continues, the genetic algorithm uses a simple iteration-based schedule to switch the weights on the objective function coefficients.
+This approach appears to perform annealing / relaxation on the triangle fitting.
+It all works like a poor-man's opencl.

 After 200 iterations, the drawing buffer is saved to a .png and the triangle positions are emmitted.
-With triangle coordinates being only byte-values this makes 48 bytes per glyph, plus the character code and the glyph offset information.
+With triangle coordinates being only byte-values this makes 48 bytes per glyph.
+Character code and the glyph metric information add a few more bytes.

+While the process runs the left side are where triangle coverage is tested whereas the right side is there to show what the best coverage looks like.
+Here is a real-time video (taken from an old Core2 laptop) of some glyphs being fitted:

 ![digit movie](https://github.com/orthopteroid/gewellt-eight/blob/master/digits-8tri.gif?raw=true "digit movie")

+The output after every glyph is a fixed-length structure comprising:

+* the character-code (which in this case is ascii, but gewellt should be utf8 compatible)
+* the freetype glyph metric information specifying dimensions, position and advance for horizontal and vertical layouts
+* the triangle data.
+The coordinates are made of unsigned bytes but by default gewellt only uses a 6-bit coordinate system.

+These are appended to a file:

 ```
 { '1', {31,42,4,42,38,-15,4,51,}, {17,33,31,41,0,41,0,11,0,7,4,11,21,28,14,34,14,12,8,11,8,11,18,10,1,11,2,6,1,8,0,8,13,4,7,11,19,0,11,0,20,26,7,0,17,0,11,0,} }